 - upper_threshold=# - Specify an upper power consumption threshold.
 If a node's current power consumption is above this percentage of its current cap, then its power cap will be increased to the extent possible.
 A node's power cap will also be increased if a job is newly started on it.
 The default value is 95 percent.
 Supported by the power/cray_aries plugin.

 Identifies the plugin used to manage system power consumption.

 Changes to this value require restarting Slurm daemons to take effect.

 Currently valid options are:

-- power/cray - Used for Cray systems with power monitoring and management functionality included as part of System Management Workstation (SMW) 7.0.UP03.
+- power/cray_aries - Used for Cray XC systems with power monitoring and management functionality included as part of System Management Workstation (SMW) 7.0.UP03.

 - power/none - No power management support.

-Note for Cray systems: The JSON-C library must be installed in order to build Slurm's power/cray plugin, which must parse JSON format data.
+Note for Cray systems: The JSON-C library must be installed in order to build Slurm's power/cray_aries plugin, which must parse JSON format data.
 See Slurm's JSON installation information for details.

 Note for Cray systems: Power management is provided for native Slurm configurations (i.e. without the ALPS resource manager).

 Note for Cray systems: Use of the capmc command requires either specifying its absolute path ("/opt/cray/capmc/default/bin/capmc" by default) or loading the capmc module: